RyanDBurke/coronavirus-heat-map/README.md

 ###### v1.0

-# UPDATE:
+# UPDATE :
-The API I was using to extract the live information has been **CLOSED** only for first-responders, I'll update the app to work in the near-future.
+The API I was using to extract the live information has been **CLOSED** and can only be accessed by first-responders, I'll update the app to work in the near-future.
 The demo below still accurately shows how the app functioned before the API closed.

 # Table of Contents